-- Determine if multilingual learners are making adequate progress in English acquisition and in core academic classes - Identify multilingual learners who are eligible to be reclassified Determine additional interventions or supports for MLL students who are not making adequate progress - Monitor the progress of reclassified students
+- Determine if multilingual learners are making adequate progress in English acquisition and core academic classes - Identify multilingual learners who are eligible to be reclassified Determine additional interventions or supports for MLL students who are not making adequate progress - Monitor the progress of reclassified students

 District staff provides reports and guidance to sites to assist with the process.
 Site administrators share and analyze data with staff and community partners.
 Actions/strategies and expenditures to provide interventions and support for multilingual learners are included in each site's LCAP.
 The District has included actions/services and expenditures for multilingual learners in the LCAP.
-The District and school sites will have the ability to review data and monitor progress through Illuminate or similar software upon implementation.
+The District and school sites can review data and monitor progress through Illuminate or similar software upon implementation.
 The District is implementing common assessments for ELA and math to monitor academic progress.
-Interim progress and performance milestones are tracked and data is collected by elementary and secondary schools three times a year.
-ELPAC data is analyzed annually to determine if students are meeting challenging state academic standards.
+Interim progress and performance milestones are tracked, and data is collected by elementary and secondary schools three times a year.
+ELPAC data is analyzed annually to determine if students meet challenging state academic standards.

 School sites will not receive Title III funds directly.
-Resources, services, and training will be accounted for through the district office.
-Oversight and data review will be the responsibility of the Assistant Superintendent of Education Services in conjunction with classroom teachers, Instructional Specialists, site principals, district cabinet members, School Board members, DELAC, and the District LCAP Committee.
+The district office will account for resources, services, and training.
+The Assistant Superintendent of Education Services will oversee and review data with classroom teachers, Instructional Specialists, site principals, district cabinet members, School Board members, DELAC, and the District LCAP Committee.
 The Cambrian School District undertakes the following monitoring process to ensure English Learners are making satisfactory progress toward interim and annual goals.

-At the school sites, all EL student records (testing, copies of letters to parents, grades, etc) are kept in an English Learner folder.
+All EL student records (testing, copies of letters to parents, grades, etc) are kept in an English Learner folder at the school sites.
 The folder is updated annually and accompanies the cumulative folder when the school of enrollment changes.
 All students, including EL students, will participate in all required elements of the Smarter Balanced Assessment Consortium.
-Achievement on these assessments will be used to monitor progress on the state standards.
+These assessments' achievements will be used to monitor progress on the state standards.
 The English Language Proficiency Assessment of California (ELPAC) will be used for the initial assessment.
 The ELPAC will be administered annually to measure EL students' progress toward English proficiency.

 Reclassification criteria include results from the Smarter Balanced Assessment, district benchmark assessment(s) in English Language Arts, classroom achievement, and parent input.
 Data from the ELPAC and the Smarter Balanced Assessment Consortium will be reported to School Site Councils, Title I meeting attendees, and ELAC; all stakeholders will have access to data through school and district accountability report cards.
-The principal monitors the EL student placement in classes and groupings ensures appropriate teacher authorizations, and visits classrooms regularly to monitor designated and integrated ELD lesson implementation of district plans to meet the language and academic needs of the EL students.
+The principal monitors the EL student placement in classes and groupings, ensures appropriate teacher authorizations, and visits classrooms regularly to monitor designated and integrated ELD lesson implementation of district plans to meet the language and academic needs of the EL students.

-At the district level, our Instructional Specialists provide professional development and support to teachers, principals, and site-based English Learner facilitators to advance the English language development and academic achievement of English Learners.
-All EL student information is recorded in a district database that is accessible to individual sites and teachers to download information.
-The Assistant Superintendent of Ed Services holds regular meetings with site principals and Instructional Specialists to discuss categorical program compliance, integrated/designated ELD, and site-level plans pertaining to English Learners.
-The Teacher on Special Assignment visits each school at least three times annually to monitor the implementation of the English Learner programs.
+At the district level, our instructional specialists provide professional development and support to teachers, principals, and site-based English learner facilitators to advance English language development and academic achievement among English learners.
+All EL student information is recorded in a district database accessible to individual sites and teachers to download information.
+The Assistant Superintendent of Educational Services regularly meets with site principals and Instructional Specialists to discuss categorical program compliance, integrated/designated ELD, and site-level plans for English Learners.
+Instructional Specialists are assigned to each school to monitor the implementation of the English Learner programs.
 All site and district action item results are documented.
 District-wide professional development is provided to teaching staff, support staff, and administrative staff in the following topics:

-- Multilingual and Multicultural Responsive Teaching and Learning

-- ELA/ELD Framework
+- Multilingual and Multicultural Responsive Teaching and Learning - ELA/ELD Framework

 - Integrated/Designated ELD

-- ELD standards
+ELD standards

-- Newcomer transition support
+Newcomer transition support